7 ways to evaluate and improve digital marketing

 Here’s an example of this report:

 Want to know how effective your ads are based on real sales data in your CRM?
-Sign up for a demo and we’ll discuss the possibilities of OWOX BI.
+Try OWOX BI for free and see how it can help to achieve your goals.

 ROPO: Analyze the effectiveness of online marketing taking into account offline sales